-- SOGICA Project, Submission to EASO’s 2019 Annual Report on the Situation of Asylum in the European Union, 12 March 2020
+- SOGICA Project, Submission to EASO’s 2020 Annual Report on the Situation of Asylum in the European Union, 12 March 2020, referenced in European Asylum Support Office (EASO), ‘EASO Asylum Report 2020: Annual Report on the Situation of Asylum in the European Union’, EASO, 2020

 - UKLGIG, ‘Submission to the Independent Chief Inspector of Borders and Immigration inspection of the Home Office’s Presenting Officer function’, January 2020 (including SOGICA contribution)